GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 * bbPM no longer thinks that replies are new to the person who sent them
 * An attempt at making other plugins work normally (eg. Post Count Plus)
 * bbPress Smilies now works with bbPM.
+* The username dropdown is slightly easier to click on.

 = 1.0 =
 * Danish translation from Daniel Juhl